percona/pmm-doc/docs/details/develop-checks.md

 ### Format for v.2 checks
 To create checks for PMM 2.28 and later, use the following format:

-??? note alert alert-info "Version 2 Checks Format (click to show/hide)"
+??? note alert alert-info "Version 2 Checks Format"

     {% raw %}
     ```yaml